.st0{fill:#FFFFFF;}

 Blogging apps include basic writing and formatting features that you’ll find in Word, Pages, Docs, and WordPress.
 Some have mobile apps too.

-Dr. Watson (Martin Freeman, right) is a popular blogger and Sherlock Holmes (Benedict Cumberbatch) loves text messaging in the BBC’s modern-day “Sherlock” series.
+Dr. Watson is a blogger and Holmes loves text messaging in the BBC’s modern-day “Sherlock” series.

 But blogging apps have useful productivity features that you won’t find elsewhere: